Car Cleaning With Kids

 The Car Cleaning With Kids Routine

-Start the car wash by rinsing the loose dirt from the car with your hose.
-Kids of all ages love this part!
-Lift the windshield wipers and spray beneath.
+Let's start the car wash adventure by rinsing off the loose dirt from the car with your hose.
+This part is always a hit with kids of all ages!

-Don't forget - or let the kids forget - a car wash includes the undersides of the wheel wells and the hubcaps.
+It's crucial to remember, and to remind the kids, that a thorough car wash includes the undersides of the wheel wells and the hubcaps.
+This is a team effort, and everyone's contribution is valuable.

-Here's how: Use either a mild, home-made cleaner and as little soap as possible to minimize streaks (such as a squirt of dishwashing liquid in a bucket of warm water or one part white vinegar to two parts warm water) or your favorite commercial glass cleaner.
+Here's how: To minimize streaks, use either a mild, home-made cleaner and as little soap as possible (such as a squirt of dishwashing liquid in a bucket of warm water or one part white vinegar to two parts warm water) or your favorite commercial glass cleaner.

-Don't use ammonia-containing cleaners: They can damage the tint on the inside of your windows.
-Use either a sponge or a clean cotton cloth to do the washing and another clean cotton cloth to dry.
+Don't use ammonia-containing cleaners; they can damage the tint on the inside of your windows.
+Wash with a sponge or a clean cotton cloth and dry with another clean cotton cloth.

-Just make sure there aren't any traces of fabric softener or dryer sheet reside on the towel(s) as these can cause streaks on windows, too.
+Just make sure there aren't any traces of fabric softener or dryer sheet residing on the towel(s), as these can cause streaks on windows, too.
 Why make car cleaning with kids any more difficult than it already is?

-Finally, grab a section or two of yesterday's news, and we're ready to roll (up your sleeves and down the windows, that is) for the final car wash task.
+Finally, grab a section or two of yesterday's news, and we're ready to roll (up your sleeves and down the windows) for the final car wash task.

 Sparkling Clean Car Windows